altipla-consulting/hermes/README.md

 - Same names for the components (`<router-view>` and `<router-link>`)
 - Parameters and catch-all (aka not found) views the same as `vue-router`.
-- It has the same `this.$route` and `this.$router` objects to control the routing though individual methods and properties may vary.
+- It has the same `this.route` and `this.router` objects to control the routing though individual methods and properties may vary.
+They aren't prefixed by `$` though.

 Things not implemented in this repo: